kent-map/chirpy/_posts/2023-01-01-19c-conan-doyle.md

 {% include embed/map.html center="Q665489" zoom="13" markers="Q665489" allmaps="9537d136c6cd0dac~Kent Railway Map" %}

 While his writing was lucrative enough for a growing family (at least once the definitely dead Sherlock Holmes had been revived for an Edwardian audience), other speculations were less than successful.
 Like the Micawbers in [_David Copperfield_]({{ site.baseurl }}/dickens/david-copperfield-curated-walk), Conan Doyle learned the hard way that the Kent coal trade ’may require talent, but that it certainly requires capital.’[^ref3]  He was sufficiently enthralled to have gone underground to see the mines for himself, and defended the Burr coal group against attacks in the press in 1913.
 But he later admitted the impossibility that what he had once termed ‘a stupendous movement which is destined to revolutionise the most historical corner of England’[^ref4]  could in practice be successful if it was ‘wildly financed and extravagantly handled’.[^ref5]  His study of prehistoric life proved equally unsuccessful – if less ruinous – when he failed to unearth dinosaur bones in the High Rocks area of Ashdown in 1909.[^ref6]

-{% include embed/image.html src="wc:Conan_Doyle_LCCN2014714597.jpg" aspect="0.688" caption="Conan Doyle family 1900" %}
+<br><br>
 He had a happier time exploring thousands of feet above the ground rather than below.
 In 1903 he told a journalist (the future author [P. G. Wodehouse]({{ site.baseurl }}/19c/19c-wodehouse-biography)) about his flight in a hot air balloon the year before.
 He vividly invoked the fear and excitement of this experience, ‘To see people running about, looking the size of dogs, and to feel that there was only a sort of strawberry-basket between me and _that_!’[^ref7]  Luckily the strawberry-basket landed safely somewhere in [Sevenoaks](Q939838).

+{% include embed/image.html src="wc:Conan_Doyle_LCCN2014714597.jpg" aspect="0.688" caption="Conan Doyle family 1900" %}

 Like Holmes, Conan Doyle clearly enjoyed risk, and in the absence of hot air balloons he made do with the motor car.
 Here too there was the potential for things to go wrong; after one encounter with an unimpressed official in 1905, the outraged author was fined for speeding when he was caught doing 26 miles per hour on the Cheriton Road in [Folkestone](Q375314).